We’re sure you’re familiar with chipmunks, but how familiar are you with chipmunk poop? Let’s investigate!

 The easiest way to recognize a chipmunk poop is to look for its scattering.
 As previously stated, chipmunk hardly ever poop outside their burrows.
 Even if they have a need to excrete, they will not poop wherever they are.
 Rather, they would wait until they’ve found a non-dangerous toilet place.

-More often than not, you don’t get to see the poop of a chipmunk.
-Chipmunks have dedicated latrine spots located within their burrows, and they mostly poop there.
-Once in a blue moon, they poop outside of their burrows.
-But this is not the case with rats who are not at all careful and quiet like chipmunks when it comes to pooping.
+More often than not, you won’t see a chipmunk’s poop.
+Chipmunks have dedicated latrine spots located within their burrows, where they will typically poop.
+But this is not the case with rats, who are likely to be less discreet about where they poop.

 What Happens If People Come in Contact with Chipmunk Poop?

-Chipmunk poop is unsafe and harmful, as is the discarded material of every omnivore or carnivore.
-Because of their omnivorous diet and irregular hunting, there are great likelihoods that chipmunk poop holds harmful pathogens and viruses.
+Chipmunk poop is unsafe and harmful, as is the discarded material of any omnivore or carnivore.
+As a result of their diet and irregular hunting, it is likely that chipmunk poop holds harmful bacteria and viruses.

-As discussed in detail before, chipmunks don’t poop in the open, so it is uncommon for humans to come into contact with their feces.
-But one needs to be particularly alert in case one has any pets at home because there are greater chances of them getting diseases from chipmunk poop.
+As discussed in detail before, chipmunks don’t poop publicly, so it is uncommon for humans to have contact with their feces.
+But one needs to be particularly alert in case one has any pets because there is a greater chance that they may contract diseases from contact with chipmunk poop.

-Some of the common diseases transmitted from chipmunk poop are Salmonellosis, Leptospirosis, and Hantavirus.
-Salmonellosis is a bacterial infection caused by the bacteria of the Salmonella type, and these are normally found in chipmunk poop.
-Though not deadly, the signs and illnesses related to salmonellosis can remain for almost 7 days.
+Some common diseases transmitted from chipmunk poop include Salmonellosis, Hantavirus, and Leptospirosis.
+Salmonellosis is a bacterial infection caused by salmonella bacteria, often found in chipmunk poop.
+Although not deadly, the signs and illnesses related to salmonellosis can remain for almost 7 days.

-Leptospirosis is another bacterial disease that chipmunk poop can cause.
-The infection is primarily considered airborne (meaning the disease-causing agent is transferred through the air.)
-Because of the nature of the transmission of agents, the chances of contracting leptospirosis are less.
+Leptospirosis is a bacterial disease, primarily considered airborne (meaning the disease-causing agent is transferred through the air).
+Due the nature of the airborne bacteria, it is less likely that you’ll contract leptospirosis.
 It is chiefly caught by breathing in floating dust from powdered chipmunk poop.

-Hantavirus is an extremely spreadable viral disease that is caught by inhaling virus-loaded particles from rodent urine, feces, or saliva.
-Due to the animals choosing to poop in quiet and secret places, the likelihood of getting this disease is not as high.
+Hantavirus is an extremely spreadable viral disease contracted by inhaling particles containing the virus from rodent feces, urine, or saliva.
+Although, because the animals choosing to poop in quiet and secret places, the likelihood of getting this disease is not as high.

 How to Securely Remove Chipmunk Poop?

-In the majority of cases, you won’t have to feel the uneasiness about clearing chipmunk poop because of their established habit of pooping inside their burrows.
-But if by chance one comes across a big latrine site or pooping station in the backyard of one’s garden, clear it in a careful manner.
+You won’t typically have to be concerned about cleaning chipmunk poop because of their secretive pooping nature, but if by chance one comes across a big latrine site or pooping station in the backyard of one’s garden, clear it in a careful manner.

-This should be done with care and swiftness in case there are any kids at home.
-It is important to ensure that one takes proper preventive measures by using rubber boots, gloves, a face mask, or a face shield.
+This should be done with care and swiftness in case there are any children at home.
+It is important to ensure that one takes proper preventive measures by using gloves, a face mask, and rubber boots.

-Listed below are some steps to follow for the safe discarding of chipmunk poop:
+Listed below are some steps to follow to safely discard chipmunk poop:

-- Examine and check the poop to assess if it has become dry or not.
-If it is dry, try making it soft by showering little water on it to make sure that it doesn’t crumble.
-This could lead to airborne dust-causing diseases discussed above being spread.
+• Examine if the poop has dried yet.
+If yes, try softening it by showering some water on it to ensure it doesn’t crumble.
+Crumbling leads to the abovementioned airborne bacteria being spread.

-- If at all possible, poop should be burnt using the fire because otherwise, it can be a breeding ground for flies.
-Make sure to use a shovel instead of bare hands to clear the poop and burn the pile.
+• If at all possible, poop should be burnt to avoid flies using the poop as a breeding ground.
+Opt for a shovel to collect the poop and burn the pile.

-- It is recommended to spray disinfectants like sanitizers, bleaches, and decontaminators to the latrine site after removing the poop.
+• It is recommended to spray disinfectants like sanitizers, bleaches, and decontaminators to the site after removing the poop.

 How To Keep Chipmunk Poop In Check